Nothing is normal in 2020. And certainly not Thanksgiving.

 There’s no shortage of great coffee to bring to Thanksgiving.
 But a great coffee that also allows you to regale grandma with your knowledge of small, independent craft breweries?
 For that, I recommend Bean Culture Barrel-Aged Coffee.

-Available on the Bean Culture website, each eight-ounce bag of coffee was aged in stout barrels from either Jackie O’s or Dancing Gnome Brewery.
+Each eight-ounce bag of coffee was aged in stout barrels from either Jackie O’s or Dancing Gnome Brewery.
 The aging process gives the Guatemalan coffee distinct flavors — in the case of Jackie O’s, it’s boozy bourbon, while the Dancing Gnome gets an extra shot of vanilla.
 Smooth, silky, and wholly unique, it’s definitely something fun and different to drink before you break into the wine.

 Manitoba Harvest Hemp Hearts and CBD Oil